mmcgraw74/Tektronix-4051-Emulator/README.md

 ![My 4054 and 4052](./4054%20%26%204052%20sharpened2.png)

+Both computers in the photo are running the same BASIC program for the Tektronix 4051 that I created in 1979 from the BASIC program in May 1978 BYTE magazine article "Hidden Line Subroutine for Three Dimensional Plotting".

 I found a couple of people through the early internet that had 4051 computers and we exchanged the games tapes, but then my interest wained until I found Dave and Jonathan working on a 4051 Emulator on the vcfed dot org "Other" forum.

 I began recovering dozens of old 4050 data tapes and also 4050 8-inch floppy disks and posting the recovered files on my github repository: